SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 socket evidence, no experimental leakage, no frontend/backend semantic expansion, package and consumer checks, API/ABI evidence, secret and test-integrity guards, and the same four residual Partial identities.

+## Final closure evidence

+`app_server_a1_3_closure.py` rebuilds the audit from frozen inputs and projects the final canonical registry into deterministic review evidence.
+It rejects a missing or extra A1.3 identity, a non-A1.3 promotion, stale descriptors, incomplete schema or fixture evidence, missing public/install/package registrations, experimental leakage, response-path drift, and changes to the Frontend Protocol, BackendCommand, BackendState, or reference applications.

+The closure result is exactly 68 A1.3 Complete identities and global 280 Complete, 4 Partial, 55 NotImplemented, and 48 NotApplicable identities.
+The remaining Partial identities are `initialize`, `initialized`, `error`, and `item/tool/requestUserInput`.
+All five approval request types pass the shared occurrence/generation path concurrently over AF_UNIX, with out-of-order responses retaining their original request IDs and response schemas and with no cross-delivery. `serverRequest/resolved` remains excluded and is not used for response delivery.